aws-ia/terraform-aws-eks-blueprints/examples/eks-managed-addons/README.md

-# EKS Cluster with Self-managed Node Group
+# EKS Cluster with Amazon EKS Managed Add-ons

-This example deploys a new EKS Cluster with a [self-managed node group](https://docs.aws.amazon.com/eks/latest/userguide/worker.html) into a new VPC.
+This example deploys a new EKS Cluster into a new VPC with EKS managed Add-ons

- - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
+ - Creates a new VPC, 3 Private Subnets and 3 Public Subnets
  - Creates an Internet gateway for the Public Subnets and a NAT Gateway for the Private Subnets
- - Creates an EKS Cluster Control plane with a self-managed node group
+ - Creates an EKS Cluster Control plane with public endpoint with one managed node group
+ - Creates EKS managed Addons (`vpc-cni`, `coredns`, `kube-proxy`, `aws-ebs-csi-driver`)

 ## How to Deploy
 ### Prerequisites: